odinuv/web/en/apv/articles/html/index.md

 <p data-myAttribute='someValue'></p>
 {% endhighlight %}

-Data attributes are useful for passing arbitrary values to Javascript.
+Data attributes are useful for passing arbitrary values to [JavaScript](/en/apv/walkthrough/javascript/).
 However their use would fall into the advanced category, so you probably won't use them soon.

 ## HTML Header
 The `head` element contains various information about the page itself, these are commonly